 With the innovation within open banking APIs comes some inherent advantages to payment processing:

 - Limitless Scalability.
-Individual transaction processing eliminates the need to dig into batch payments to uncover missing payments
+Individual transaction processing eliminates digging into batch payments to uncover missing payments.

 Through banking APIs, banks are becoming payment processors with the help of new FinTech platforms, like Trovata, the next-gen automated cash management platform.